Servir-Mekong/vrsgs/README.md

-### The steps are meant to turn a generic Ubuntu server into an Django server hosting the LHASA tool with PostgreSQL, Nginx, Gunicorn and Virtualenv
+### The steps are meant to turn a generic Ubuntu server into an Django server hosting the VRSGS tool with PostgreSQL, Nginx, Gunicorn and Virtualenv

-### About LHASA Tool
+### About VRSGS Tool
-The LHASA is a web application for Landslide Hazard Assessment for Situational Awareness of the Mekong Region.
+The VRSGS is a web application for Landslide Hazard Assessment for Situational Awareness of the Mekong Region.

 ### Update Ubuntu Server
 ```